wabiverse/SwiftUSD/README.md

 </div>

-A Swift-native, cross-platform framework for building OpenUSD applications - bringing the USD ecosystem to Android, Linux, and Windows through syntactically pleasing Swift OpenUSD APIs, a composable Hydra viewport, native UI, and real-time workflows.
+A Swift-native, cross-platform framework for building OpenUSD applications - bringing the USD ecosystem to Android, Linux, Windows, and Apple platforms through syntactically pleasing Swift OpenUSD APIs, a composable Hydra viewport, native UI, and real-time workflows.
 Unbound from any single vendor's GPU or platform.

 ##### To use Pixar's USD in swift, add SwiftUSD as a package dependency in your project's Package.swift file.